 The Woman Who Wore Red

 Rulon Jeffs, father to Warren and former head of the FLDS, had 64 wives when he died in 2002.
-After his death, Rulon's 19th wife, Rebecca Musser, who married Jeffs when she was 19 and he was 85, escaped as the church attempted to force her to remarry.
+After, Rulon's 19th wife, Rebecca Musser, who married Jeffs when she was 19 and he was 85, escaped as the church attempted to force her to remarry.
 She took her life in her hands, sneaking by armed guards at night.

 Since escaping, Musser has has played an important role as liaison between the FLDS community and the world at large.
 She testified against Warren Jeffs, helped law enforcement speak to victims after a raid on FLDS in 2008, and founded ClaimRED ("a non-profit organization dedicated to bringing dignity, hope and healing to victims of human trafficking).
 Perhaps most famously, she wore red, a color outlawed by the FLDS, when testifying against Jeffs.